ApolloTang/mynote--misc/things-2-memorize-content/apple/external-drive/force-unmount-drive/force-unmount-drive.md

 1. Use the command `diskutil list` to get the device path for the external disk you want to unmount.
-2. Then force format with `diskutil unmountDisk force <divice path>`
+2. Then force unmount with `diskutil unmountDisk force <divice path>`

 ---